Maurice Béjart: Boléro

-One of Béjart's masterpiece works of dance was choreography he set to French composer Maurice Ravel's "Boléro."
+One of Béjart's masterpiece dance works was his choreography to French composer Maurice Ravel's "Boléro."
 In The New York Times, Jennifer Dunning described Béjart's "Bolero" as "probably his best known and most popular dance."
 Created in 1960 for the Yugoslav ballerina Duška Sifnios, the dance features a dancer on a tabletop, surrounded by seated men, who slowly participate in the dance, culminating in a climactic union of the dancers atop the table.
 Dancers who would later perform Béjart's interpretation of "Bolero" include Sylvie Guillem from the Paris Opera Ballet, Grazia Galante, Maya Plisetskaya, Angele Albrecht, and Roberto Bolle.
 In a twist, Jorge Donn also played the role of the principal dancer, becoming the first male to do so.
 One of Donn's such performances can be seen in French filmmaker Claude Lelouch's 1981 musical epic, Les Uns et les Autres.

 Dance schools

 Béjart was the founder of several dance schools: